New Resource

 video stabilization

-What is DaVinci Resolve?
+What Is DaVinci Resolve?

-Method 1: Stabilization with Edit Tab
+Method 1: Stabilize Video Using the Edit Tab

 davinci resolve stabilize video - step1